sigma-epsilon/sigmaepsilon.solid.material/docs/source/index.rst

 =============================================================================================================
-**SigmaEpsilon.Mesh** - Data Structures, Computation and Visualization for Complex Polygonal Meshes in Python
+**SigmaEpsilon.Solid.Material** - Data Structures, Computation and Visualization for Complex Polygonal Meshes in Python
 =============================================================================================================

 .. toctree::